-Jo’El and I were both raised with Sicilian traditions.
-So, picking one recipe from all the memories we had as children was tough.
+We were both raised with Sicilian traditions.
+So, picking a decadent Sicilian dessert recipe from all the memories we had as children was tough.

 Sicily, the largest island in the Mediterranean, has a long history of being invaded and conquered.
 But in typical Sicilian fashion, it has made them tougher and created inspiration from around the world for so many of their renowned dishes.

 Anything with ricotta (Riggota in Italian) tops the list.
 You cannot beat the moist, sweet flavors that come out when you use it in desserts.

 A decadent Sicilian dessert – Torta Di Ricotta (ricotta cake)

 - 100g unsalted butter, chopped (a little more than 7 tablespoons)

 - 11/2 cups (225g) plain flour

 - 450g fresh ricotta (a heaping 1 3/4 c)